nextadjs/currency/README.md

 ## Data Format

-The exchange rates are provided in `latest.json` with the following structure:
+The exchange rates are provided in two formats:

+1. `latest.json` - Complete cross-rates for all currency pairs:

 ```javascript
 {
   "dataAsOf": "2025-01-20",        // ECB reference date